Branded Mayhem is now 8gnc.io, the agency arm of BMC (Branded Mayhem Collective LLC)

 You need a content engine if:

-1. You have product-market fit but struggle to get the word out
+1. You've got product-market fit but struggle to get the word out

-2. You are tired of random acts of content that go nowhere
+2. You're tired of random acts of content that go nowhere

-3. You cannot afford a full content team but need consistent output
+3. You can't afford a full content team but need consistent output

 4. Your competitors are outproducing you and winning attention